emmahodcroft/roeltgen-lab/README.md

 bundle exec jekyll serve
 ```

-It should show a message something like:
+It should show a message something like (path to the files will be different, of course!):
 ```bash
 Configuration file: /home/emma/git_stuff/roeltgen-lab/_config.yml
             Source: /home/emma/git_stuff/roeltgen-lab